Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 #### 3.4.11.
 NEXBOOT: the one-time boot keys configuration tool

-The NEXBOOT.COM tool allows to easily configure the keys to be used as [one-time boot keys](#2102-one-time-boot-keys) in the next reset.
+The NEXBOOT.COM tool allows you to easily configure the keys to be used as one-time boot keys (see _[2.10.2.
+One-time boot keys](#2102-one-time-boot-keys)_) in the next reset.
 The syntax is:

 ```
 NEXBOOT <boot keys>|. [*|<slot> [<slot>... ]]
 ```

 where the boot keys are the numeric keys, C for CTRL and S for shift, and `<slot>` are the slot numbers of the Nextor kernels to be disabled.
-For example `NEXBOOT 1C` will invert CTRL and 1 keys, `NEXBOOT S 1 23` will invert the SHIFT keys and disable the Nextor kernels in slots 1 and 2-3, and `NEXBOOT .
+For example `NEXBOOT 1C` will invert the CTRL and 1 keys, `NEXBOOT S 1 23` will invert the SHIFT key and disable the Nextor kernels in slots 1 and 2-3, and `NEXBOOT .
 2` will just disable the Nextor kernel in slot 2.

 When using version 1.1 or newer of NEXBOOT.COM you can also specify `*` to disable all the Nextor kernels, this is equivalent to pressing `N` while booting.
-Note however that this will only with Nextor kernels whose version is 2.1 or newer.
+Note however that this will only work with Nextor kernels whose version is 2.1 or newer.

-In all cases, the tool resets the computer immediately after apporpriately setting the keys information in RAM.
+In all cases, the tool resets the computer immediately after appropriately setting the keys information in RAM.

 #### 3.4.12.
 EMUFILE: the disk emulation mode tool

-The EMUFILE.COM tool allows to create disk emulation mode data files and to enter disk emulation mode.
+The EMUFILE.COM tool allows creating disk emulation mode data files and entering disk emulation mode.
 The syntax for creating an emulation data file is:

 ```
 EMUFILE [<options>] <output file> <files> [<files> ...]
 ```

 `<output file>` is the name of the emulation data file that will be created (default extension is .EMU), and `<files>` are the disk image files that will be used for the emulation (these can contain wildcards).
-Numbers (for disk change) are assigned to the disk image files in the same order as they are specified; when using wildcards, in the order they are found in the storage device that contains them (the same order that you see when you do run the DIR command).
+Numbers (for disk change) are assigned to the disk image files in the same order as they are specified; when using wildcards, in the order they are found in the storage device that contains them (the same order that you see when you run the DIR command).

 The `-b <number>` option allows you to specify the number of the disk image file that will be used to boot when the emulation session starts, default is 1.